HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 Cardiovascular disease takes up a large portion of annual death around the world.
 [WHO announcement](https://www.who.int/news-room/fact-sheets/detail/the-top-10-causes-of-death) shows that ischaemic heart disease is the world’s biggest killer in 2016 and one of the most general treatments for ischaemic heart disease is [Percutaneous Coronary Intervention](https://en.wikipedia.org/wiki/Percutaneous_coronary_intervention).
 But **traditional PCI has several shortages** as follows.
-* Huge gap of proficiency and hard to transfer high level skill 수정
+* Huge gap of proficiency and difficult transfer of advanced skill
 * Exposure to harmful radiation generated from angiography
 * Long time required(about 1 hour)

 To overcome these challenges, Medipixel has been collaborating with [Asan Medical Center](http://eng.amc.seoul.kr/gb/lang/main.do) to develop **the world first autonomous PCI robot system**.
 This system autonomously navigates guide wire to the target lesion.
-It means that this system performs to transfer atypical procedure requiring depended on personal skill and experience to typical procedure.
+It means that this system plays a role to transfer atypical procedure requiring personal skill and experience to typical procedure.
 The **"Standardization of Procedure"** process has advantages such as
-* Reduce gap between an expert and a beginner
+* Reduce skill gap between an experienced doctor and a novice doctor
-* Diminish exposing time from radiation
+* Reduce exposing time from radiation
 * Enable workers to do other tasks
 * Reduce time